tobiasjakobi/ayaneo_kun/README.md

 * LED control
 * touchpad firmware update
+* charge bypass (feature of the EC)

 Also see [this report](https://github.com/ChimeraOS/chimeraos/issues/831) on the ChimeraOS issue tracker for additional information.

+This overview assumes a `v6.14.x` upstream Linux kernel.

 ## Pending upstream patches